 Get the raw measurements of your window.
 Start by measuring the width of the window.
 Place the end of your tape measure along the outside edge of the molding of the window (not along the glass) and measure to the opposite outside molding edge of the window.

-To measure the height of your window, place the end of the tape measure along the top edge of the molding of the window, and measure to the window sill.
+To measure the height of your window, place the end of the tape measure along the top edge of the molding of the window, and measure to the top of the window sill.

 With these raw measurements, use a pencil and paper make a drawing of your window.
 Sketch in where you think you’d like your hardware and curtains.
 Keep this sketch handy as you do your measurements, because it’s going to be where you write down your dimensions.